 The Arkansas State Chamber of Commerce has a daily update on information summarized from the Federal and State Government announcements.

 Arkansas Small Business and Technology Development Center is a great resource for small businesses.
-They do weekly online seminars to help better understand loans processes from the federal and state government.

 The SBA ArkansasDistrict Office offers various resources for small businesses and non-profits here.